bioperl/bioperl.github.io/howtos/SearchIO.md

 #### get_aln()

-For example, if you wanted a printable alignment after you'd parsed BLAST output you could use the `get_aln()` method, retrieve a object and use it like this:
+For example, if you wanted a printable alignment after you'd parsed BLAST output you could use the `get_aln()` method, retrieve a [Bio::SimpleAlign](http://search.cpan.org/search?query= Bio::SimpleAlign) object and use it like this:

 ```perl
 use Bio::AlignIO;